jsdelivr/globalping-dash-directus/README.md

 - copy `.env.example` to `.env` and fulfill all empty values except `ADMIN_ACCESS_TOKEN`
 - copy `.env.production.example` to the env vars of the container and fulfill all empty values except `AUTH_GITHUB_DEFAULT_ROLE_ID` and `AUTH_DISABLE_DEFAULT`
 - run the remote container
-- `npm run init`
+- `pnpm run init`

 ## Prod other deploys

 - fulfill all empty `.env` values, make sure ADMIN_ACCESS_TOKEN has your access token
 - if there are changes in `.env.production.example` copy them to the env vars of the container
-- `npm run schema:apply`.
+- `pnpm run schema:apply`.
 Restart is required after updating the schema (https://github.com/directus/directus/issues/17117)
-- `npm run migrate`
+- `pnpm run migrate`
 - stop prev container, run new container

 ## Dev run